nyris/sdk-maui/README.md

 for retail and industry applications.
 For more information please visit us at [nyris.io](https://nyris.io/).

 This repo provides a [C#](https://docs.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2012/kx37x362(v%3dvs.110)) SDK to use our system, including error handling, as well as reactive and asynchronous programming support.
-Specifically, we provide
+Specifically, we provide:

 * Support for all nyris services,
 * Support of Reactive/Asynchronous programming paradigms,